man-group/servicenow-lite/README.md

 This package provides convenience functions for accessing the SOAP API provided by servicenow websites.

-It's primarily used by hubot-servicenow.
+It's primarily used by [hubot-servicenow-tickets](https://github.com/manahl/hubot-servicenow-tickets).

 License: MIT